CrashCortez/vitadock-vlc/release/README.md

 ![image](https://github.com/CrashCortez/vitadock-vlc/blob/master/icon/mini.png)

-For the Pi3b+/a+
+For the Pi3b+/a+, or Pi3b with bt dongle
 ---------------
 ![image](https://github.com/CrashCortez/vitadock-vlc/blob/master/icon/pi.png)

 -------------

-Do not update this image, it will break it.
+# Do not update this image, it will break it.
 --------------